TheCommCraft/scratchcommunication/README.md

 [Cloud Socket Security](#cloud-socket-security)

-In order for the cloud socket to work, you'll need to add the sprite from this project to your [project](https://scratch.mit.edu/projects/884190099/).
+In order for the cloud socket to work, you'll need to add the sprite from this [project](https://scratch.mit.edu/projects/884190099/) to yours.
 Be sure to check that all the variables starting with the cloud symbol are cloud variables and that their names stay as they are.

 ## Using a cloud socket